SpykerNZ/one-pace-for-plex/README.md

-# One Pace for Plex
+# One Pace for Jellyfin & Plex

 This guide explains how to set up One Pace for Plex or Jellyfin.
-It has been only tested with Jellyfin, but it should work with Plex as well.
+The current version has only been tested with Jellyfin, but it should work with Plex as well.
+If you can, please test it with Plex and let me know if it works!

 #### Features: